johnoneworks/aima-exercises/chapter-1/chapter-1.md

 Solution 5
 I don't see why that would be the case.
 We as humans can't solve intractable problems and undecidable problems efficiently, and I say we are intelligent, are we not?

+Exercise 6
+Suppose we extend Evans’s SYSTEM program so that it can score 200 on a standard IQ test.
+Would we then have a program more intelligent than a human?
+Explain.

+Solution 6
+We can only say that we have a program more intelligent than a human on stadard IQ tests.